briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

-50. _(xx)_ Soil disturbing activity: Clearing, grading, excavating, filling, grubbing or stump removal that occurs during clearing or timber activities, or other alteration of the earth’s surface where natural or human made ground cover is destroyed and that may result in, or contribute to, erosion and sediment pollution.
+50. _(xx)_ Soil disturbing activity: Clearing, grading, excavating, filling, grubbing or stump removal that occurs during clearing or timber activities, or other alteration of the earth's surface where natural or human made ground cover is destroyed and that may result in, or contribute to, erosion and sediment pollution.